 Can associations ask for residents to provide proof of having been vaccinated against COVID-19 before they use the pool or common areas this summer?

 According to Ober, there are several concerns about requiring that a resident disclose they were vaccinated because of their right to privacy in not having their medical history made public or disclosed to third parties.
-Although HIPPA laws do not apply to private entities such as community associations, expectations of privacy and confidentiality need to be considered.
+Although HIPAA laws do not apply to private entities such as community associations, expectations of privacy and confidentiality need to be considered.

 Homeowners association boards must provide residents information so they can protect themselves and take steps to minimize potential liability, Ober notes.
 “Not opening a pool after conducting due diligence and concluding that it could not be done safely would not expose the association to liability,” he adds.